-Fish tacos are great for those spring and summer time parties, they are nice and light to eat on thoes hot days.
-I don’t know about you but I hate to put on a bathing suite right after eat a giant cheese burger.
+Fish tacos are great for those spring and summer time parties, they are nice and light to eat on those hot days.
+I don’t know about you but I hate to put on a bathing suit right after eat a giant cheeseburger.
 So if I know a meal will be eaten outside I try really hard to keep it light.

 I like this recipe because it blends together really well the salt, with the tart lime and sweet peach salsa.
 It all comes together perfectly in 1 big bite.
 The original recipe came from the Food City website but I added a few more ingredients and some of my own flavors to spice it up a bit!